-As close family friends through many years, the Moody's and the Hancock's remained close.
+As family friends through many years, the Moody's and the Hancock's remained close.
 When Allen and Marjorie's son Chuck turned 16 years of age in 1986, he began working with Dan Moody, to learn the funeral profession.
-After a long period of 20 plus years Chuck now holds the title of manager of the funeral home, while Allen works by his side and also takes care of public relations.
+Thirty plus years later after his beginning with Mr. Moody, Chuck now holds the title of Funeral Director In Charge of the funeral home, while Allen works by his side and also takes care of public relations.
 Marjorie is the book manager for the business and Russell works as the marketing director and assists in the family business.
 Each member of the Hancock family takes their own separate roles to help make the business a success.

 Upon their purchase of the business to operate as Hancock Funeral Home, the Hancock family added a very important addition, not only to the business, but to their family, Mr. Harold Lamb.
-Mr. Lamb is one of the longest standing funeral directors of Polk County, Florida, and is a native and lifelong resident of Lakeland.
-Harold is a WW II, U.S. Navy Veteran, serving on the Navy ship, USS Kidd.
+Mr. Lamb was one of the longest standing funeral directors of Polk County, Florida, and was a native and lifelong resident of Lakeland.
+Harold was a WW II, U.S. Navy Veteran, serving on the Navy ship, USS Kidd.
 Mr. Lamb holds several U.S. Naval service awards, including being a recipient of the Purple Heart at the age of 16 for his wartime duties of World War II.
 Harold served as the Funeral Director In Charge of Hancock Funeral Home from Sept.
 2006 to Oct.
 2015, and brought his many years of experience and personal compassion to the business.
 Mr. Harold Lamb passed away at the working age of 87 on January 12, 2016 and was at the time of his death, the oldest active funeral director in Polk County, FL.

-The Hancock family and staff offer their years of combined service, which total over 150 years, to serve the Fort Meade and surrounding areas and to bring comfort and help to the families they serve.
+The Hancock family and staff offer their years of combined service, which total over 125 years, to serve the Fort Meade community and surrounding areas, and to bring comfort and help to the families they serve.

 W. Allen Hancock is a lifelong resident of Fort Meade, and a 1960 graduate of Fort Meade High School.
 Allen began his funeral service career in 1958 at Bevis Funeral Home in Fort Meade and worked with the Bevis Funeral Home and Seidel Funeral Home.
 He continued working part time with Dan L. Moody at Moody Funeral Home while continuing his career with Publix Supermarkets, and retiring from Publix in 1993, as Equipment Coordinator and purchaser for Florida and Georgia.
 He is a U.S. Army veteran, and has a commitment to the city of Fort Meade, as he has served as Commander of Fort Meade American Legion Post 23 for over 20 years; serves on the Fort Meade Chamber of Commerce; serves on the board of the Fort Meade Historical Society, and also the senior board member of Christ Episcopal Church in Fort Meade.
 Allen has had a lifetime full of funeral service experience and enjoys serving the community of Fort Meade when the services of Hancock Funeral Home are needed.